-In fact, the best marketing strategies combine both online and offline ideas to best elevate your business’ impression.
+The best marketing strategies combine both online and offline ideas to elevate your brand and exposure to your target audience.
 If you’re looking for innovative, and even tried and true, traditional marketing initiatives, here are 15 of the best offline marketing ideas to start you off.

 1. Business Cards